open-mmlab/mmdeploy/docs/en/04-supported-codebases/mmcls.md

 ## Model Specification

-Before moving on to model inference chapter, let us talk more about the converted model structure which is very important to do model inference.
+Before moving on to model inference chapter, let's know more about the converted model structure which is very important for model inference.

 The converted model locates in the working directory like `mmdeploy_models/mmcls/ort` in the previous example.
 It includes: